OlofHaglund/olofhaglund/_posts/2023-01-01-Asking-for-Support.md

 As I have moved over to [Mastodon](https://mastodon.social/@olofhaglund) from Twitter.
 I thought that I should migrate my old rant on how to ask for support.
 Earlier in my career when I was working as a tech lead for the API Management platform i daily received messages on teams for support with various task.
 Ok here we go.

 ## Don't just say "Hi"
-I understand that you want polite, however when we get the notification we louse our focus from what we have been working on and stare into the chat waiting on a response.
+I understand that you want polite, however when we get the notification we lose our focus from what we have been working on and stare into the chat waiting on a response.
 Write your whole question directly and we can start giving you support directly.

 There is also no need to ask if I have time to help you.
 If I don't have time to help I will simply say that I will help you later or send the question forward to one my colleagues that have time.